PO Box 2453

 Ralph & Joanie Hemrick

-Jim and Kelly Karls
+Jim Karls

 1934 Chevy.
 New suspension, engine, paint, wiring, and interior.
 Mirror finish black urethane.
 Powered by a 413 cu.in. "stroker".

-Jim and Kelly Karls
+Jim Karls

 1939 Chevy powered by a 355' with Dart heads backed up with a built 700-R4 transmission.
 It has a '68 Nova sub-frame and 3.73:1.
-Posi-traction rear end Mercedes Silver and Lexus Pearl white paint separated by a candy apple red beltline stripe & flames.
-This car was originally built by Jim and his Dad when Jim was just 15 years old.
+Posi-traction rear end Mercedes Silver and Lexus Pearl white paint separated by a candy apple red beltline stripe and flames.
+This car was originally built by Jim and his dad when Jim was just 15 years old.
 It has remained in the family for 36 years.

-Jim and Kelly Karls
+Jim Karls

 1966 Nova Chevy.
 All stock including 230" 6-cylinder engine & power glide transmission, much of the paint is still original.

-Debbie (Gibbs) Kenney
+Debbie & Bill Kenney

 Dennis and Darlene King